Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Homotopy trust-region algorithm

 \subsection{Trust-region subproblems}

 We consider three trust-region subproblems.
 The first arises from the sharp-interface formulation:

 The inputs of \eqref{eq:tr_sharp} are a (partial) linearization point $\bar{w}$, a function $g$, typically the gradient of the reduced objective $\Rgrad j(\bar{w})$ or an approximation, and a trust-region radius $\Delta$.
 This subproblem is analyzed in \cite{leyffer2022sequential,manns2022on} (choose $V = \{0,1\}$, $\alpha = \gamma$, and $C_0 = 1$ therein and observe that $\TV(w) = P_\Omega(w^{-1}(\{1\}))$.
 A distinct feature of \eqref{eq:tr_sharp} is that the regularization term is considered exactly and not replaced by a model function. \\ After discretization, an instance of class \eqref{eq:tr_sharp} becomes a finite-dimensional integer linear program \cite{leyffer2022sequential}.
 It is, however, not known if the discretizations can be solved efficiently for $d \ge 2$.
-Moreover, binary-valued functions are usually modeled as piecewise constant functions, and any discretization of the domain $\Omega$ therefore restricts the geometry of the level sets of the binary-valued functions, which may lead to a gap between the value of the perimeter functional for a discretized approximant and the true function that is approximated that is bounded below.
+Moreover, binary-valued functions are usually modeled as piecewise constant functions.
+Therefore any discretization of the domain $\Omega$ into finitely many cells restricts the geometry of the level sets of binary-valued ansatz functions.
+Specifically, the boundaries of their level sets can only follow the boundaries of the discretization cells.
+This may lead to a gap between the value of the perimeter functional for a discretized approximant and the perimeter functional for the function that is approximated that is bounded below.
+A detailed example with visualization is given in Example 2.10 and Figure 1 in \cite{schiemann2024discretization}.
 Our analysis of the trust-region algorithm introduced below solves a sequence of subproblems that approximate \eqref{eq:tr_sharp}.

 Specifically, the second trust-region subproblem arises by replacing the perimeter regularization $C_0 P_{\Omega}(w^{-1}(\{1\}))$ with the Ginzburg--Landau energy $E_\varepsilon(w)$, which yields